-Voyageurs is one of the best MN state parks to visit if you’re looking for the ultimate adventure.
+Voyageurs is one of the most beautiful parks in Minnesota to visit (it’s actually a national park) if you’re looking for the ultimate adventure.
 This national park features untouched natural landscapes mostly defined by water, thanks to the confluence of four major lakes on the US/Canadian border.

-Voyageurs National Park is located in the southern boreal forest and features a myriad of nature-based activities including fishing, canoeing, hiking the many trails, visiting historical sites like Ellsworth Rock Gardens, and exploring the local flora and fauna.
+Voyageurs National Park is in the southern boreal forest, featuring a myriad of activities including fishing, canoeing, and hiking the many trails.
+You can also visit historic sites like Ellsworth Rock Gardens, and explore the local flora and fauna.

 PRO TIP: Located deep within a forest and away from urban pollution affords travelers extremely clear skies.
 If you’re lucky, you may just witness one of the most amazing starscapes at night – the brilliant aurora borealis.

 See Related: Best National Parks to Visit in December